11ty/eleventy-plugin-webc/README.md

 There are a few different ways to use WebC in Eleventy:

-1. Add a new `.webc` file to your input directory
+1. Add a new `.webc` file to your Eleventy input directory
 2. Use the [Render plugin](https://www.11ty.dev/docs/plugins/render/) in an existing template
-3. Use the WebC Eleventy transform to process all of the HTML files in your project (this is useful with legacy projects)
+3. Use the WebC Eleventy transform to process all of the HTML files in your project

 #### Add New `.webc` files